mantidproject/mantid/docs/source/api/python/mantid/utils/index.rst

 .. code-block:: python

-    from mantid.utils import ExampleLibrary
+    from mantid.utils import examplelibrary

-    # Call a stand-alone function defined in ExampleLibrary:
+    # Call a stand-alone function defined in examplelibrary:
-    result = ExampleLibrary.do_something()
+    result = examplelibrary.do_something()

 A basic real-world example is shown below to compute absorption correction on data using functions extracted from